 - You Me Her (2016-)

 Allegedly the first polyamorous romantic comedy on television, this series is giving a voice to the polyamorous community.
-Both female characters identify as bisexual, which is important for visibility, yet a little tricky with the whole ‘bisexuals want it all’ stigma.
+Both female characters identify as bi, which is important for visibility, yet a little tricky with the whole ‘bi people want it all’ stigma.

 The series is a lot about figuring it all out and how to deal with unaccepting society.
-It’s funny, it’s cute, and it’s ‘real’, not sexualized too much.
+It’s funny, it’s cute, and it’s ‘real’.